 Premenstrual: darkness, anxiety and PMDD

 Hi there!
 I’m Lisa.
 I am a women’s health coach specialising in the menstrual cycle, chronic pain, trauma and burnout.
 I specialise in helping people who have been around the block already with courses, doctors and therapists.
 My clients are often stuck, frustrated and in an endless cycle of looking for answers for their healing and recovery.
 I help you to get unstuck and clear the invisible blocks along the way.
-I also offer Menstrual Cycle Coaching Professional Training here.
+I am also the founder of a professional training at the Menstrual Coach Academy.

 Lisa de Jong Period Coach